galapagh0st/galapagh0st.com/content/Recon/Domain Getting.md

   - domains
 ---
 ## Summary
 When conducting recon we should grab the apex domains and then those Apex's sub domains that are within scope.
-These will give us multiple different places to look for vulnerabilities. [[crt.sh ]] a
+These will give us multiple different places to look for vulnerabilities.

+## Tools

+### CRT.sh

-## Examples
+#### Examples

-#### Grabbing Domains Easily
+##### Grabbing Domains Easily

 This following bash script should be saved as a command.
 However, it allows you to call to crt.sh with the domain given.
 ```bash